pruthvip/scaletale/src/pages/center-align-using-css/index.md

 ![Image](center-align.png "Centering the child")

 As you can see.
-The top left corner of the inner square is in the middle of the outer rectangle.
+The top left corner of the inner square is in the middle of the outer square.

 But this is not, what we wanted.
-We wanted the center of the inner square to be at the centre of the outer rectangle.
+We wanted the center of the inner square to be at the centre of the outer square.

 Hence to get the inner square at the center.